The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: GPFC Applied to Real Kepler Light Curves

 \subsection{Recovery of All Confirmed \textit{Kepler} Ultra-Short-Period Exoplanets}

-By applying the GPFC method to the positive dataset, it has been demonstrated that GPFC accurately identifies all of the 43 confirmed USPs.
-The method recovers these exoplanets at the periods within 0.004\% of the recorded value in the KOIs as shown in Figure \ref{fig:real_usp_yt}.
-Additionally, all confirmed USPs are recovered with a score of 0.99 or higher, further reinforcing the validity of the GPFC method.
-This crucial validation lays the foundation for using GPFC to uncover new exoplanets in the \textit{Kepler} database, which will be reported in a follow-up paper (Wang et al. 2023, in prep).
+By applying the GPFC method to the \rt{transit} dataset, it has been demonstrated that GPFC accurately identifies all of the 43 confirmed USPs.
+The method recovers these exoplanets at the periods within 0.004\% of the recorded value in the KOIs as shown in \rt{Figure \ref{fig:real_usp_yt_p1} and Figure \ref{fig:real_usp_yt_p2} in the Appendix section.} Additionally, all confirmed USPs are recovered with a score of 0.99 or higher, further reinforcing the validity of the GPFC method.
+This crucial validation lays the foundation for using GPFC to uncover new exoplanets in the \textit{Kepler} database, which will be elaborated in our follow-up paper (Wang et al. 2024, submitted).

 Fig.~\ref{fig:real_usp_yt_illustrate} demonstrates an example USP that the GPFC method recovered with a high probability score.